jerrywu64/2048-AI/README.txt

 Last updated 3/26/2014 ~10:45 PM PST
 GUI uses Aditya Chopra's 2048 implementation as a base and has a few modifications.
+The AI is my own.
 This version will occasionally be updated to reflect Aditya's updates, but this won't happen all the time because of said modifications.

 To run: compile everything and run GameGUI.
 Warning: this program may create a LOT of output files.
 Files of the form AIReplay#.txt are created once every time the AI is started (after finishing all trials it's set to run).
 Files of the form IndivReplay.txt are created every time the AI plays a round.